linkdotnet/LinqSIMDExtensions/README.md

 ```

 ## Benchmark
 You can head over to [benchmark section](tests/LinkDotNet.LinqSIMDExtensions.Benchmarks/) to see the setup.
+The following section will show you some results of different machines and architectures.
+Keep in mind to test against your specific use case with the hardware that will run it!
+SIMD can vary a lot depending on the hardware.
+Newer hardware tends to have better support for SIMD (if x86/x64 is used).

+Here are the benchmarks for a M1 Pro.
+Keep in mind that the M1 (arm64) does not support all SIMD operations.
+So the performance is not as good as on a x64 machine.

 ```no-class
 BenchmarkDotNet=v0.13.5, OS=macOS Ventura 13.2.1 (22D68) [Darwin 22.3.0]